 After the STARS Network was turned over to the Communications Division, users in a number of areas within the Commonwealth began to report radio problems that were identified as areas of very weak or poor coverage.
 Radio transmissions were garbled or robotic sounding in digital terms or radios were not able to send and receive.
-STARS Network Operations Center personnel began to gather the locations and opened informational that enabled the engineers to perform coverage testing to determine the best location for new sites.
+STARS Network Operations Center personnel began to gather the locations and opened informational trouble tickets that enabled the engineers to perform coverage testing to determine the best location for new sites.

 During the initial network construction, the VSP Communications Division took over engineering and installation of several subsystems of the STARS network resulting in a cost savings to the Commonwealth.
 Subsequently, the Communications Division requested permission from the STARS Management Group to use these funds to install additional land mobile radio sites to fill in coverage gaps in the original network.
-To date, 11 sites have been completed, with 7 more in various stages of construction.
+To date, 13 sites have been completed with five more in various stages of construction.
 The additional new sites and their degree of completion are as follows:

 Waverly Complete

 Dumfries Scales Complete

 Rawley Springs Complete

 Potts Mountain Complete

-Bath County Hydro Under Construction

-Bath County Hydro
+Bath County Hydro Complete

-Elliott Knob
+Elliott Knob Complete

-Massanutten
+Massanutten Complete

-Virginia Beach
+Virginia Beach Complete

-Under Cons

-Complete

-Complete

-Complete

-• Gordonsville Complete
+Gordonsville Complete

-Big Walker Mountain Under Construction
+Big Walker Mountain Nearing construction completion

 Lambsburg Complete

-Buck Mountain Pending landowner permission to

-construct
+Buck Knob Pending execution of lease agreement with owner

+1 st Division Dispatch Complete

-Division 1 Dispatch CompleteVSP Driver Training Facility Complete carrier
+VSP Driver Training Facility Complete

-Amelia VDOT
+Amelia VDOT Pending award to lowest responsive and responsible bidder

-Pending locality approval to construct

-Purgatory

-Pending approval to co-locate with cellular

 Blue Mountain Pending approval to co-locate with locality

+Purgatory Pending execution of lease agreement with owner

-West Point Construction Pending
+West Point Complete